 - “I do not permit a woman to teach or to assume authority over a man; she must be quiet.”
 (1 Tim 2:12)

 “They inquire about things, too.
 Women go forward at the invitation to ask about being baptized.
-They ask questions in Sunday School.”
+They ask questions in Sunday School and small group.”